MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

 The class owner can:

 1. Open the guardian's profile card, select the ellipse and **Block User**.
-2. Then, remove the guaridan from the chat.
+2. Then, remove the guardian from the chat.

 The blocked user won't be able to start additional chats with the class owner.